steveworld/search/search-mr/README.md

                          morphline-id option is  ommitted  the first (i.e. top-most) morphline  within  the  config  file is used.
+Example: morphline1 --solr-home-dir DIR    Optional relative or  absolute  path  to  a local dir containing Solr conf/  dir  and in particular conf/solrconfig.xml  and  optionally   also  lib/
-Example: morphline1 --update-conflict-resolver FQCN
+                         dir.
+This directory will  be  uploaded to each MR task.
+Example: src/test/resources/solr/minimr --update-conflict-resolver FQCN
                          Fully qualified class name  of  a Java class that implements the  UpdateConflictResolver interface.